 “Musicians play their instruments.
 I play the orchestra.”

-In one the several most argumentative episodes between Wozniak and Steve Jobs, Wozniak calmly reverts to egoistic Jobs saying, “When people used to ask me what the difference between Steve and me is, I used to say that Steve is a big picture guy and I like Solid bench work.
+Steve Jobs (2015) Is Exhilarating & Restless: In one of the several most argumentative episodes between Wozniak and Steve Jobs, Wozniak calmly reverts to egoistic Jobs saying, “When people used to ask me what the difference between Steve and me is, I used to say that Steve is a big picture guy and I like Solid bench work.
 And now I say that you are an asshole.”

-The master-stroke of Sorkin is that he elevates each act filled with gamut of emotions, more inclining to restlessness & unpleasantness to such tangible euphoric culmination of the product launch that you wish scene had stayed for few more minutes so you can steal a moment to get over such tensed act.
+The master-stroke of Sorkin is that he elevates each act filled with a gamut of emotions, more inclining to restlessness & unpleasantness to such a tangible euphoric culmination of the product launch that you wish the scene had stayed for a few more minutes so you can steal a moment to get over such tensed act.
 But alas, Danny Boyle’s restless direction never slacks a moment to let you catch your breath.
-Danny Boyle never tries to experiment too much in direction department, keeping it simple and let Sorkin’s writing take control of the film throughout.
+Danny Boyle never tries to experiment too much in the direction department, keeping it simple and letting Sorkin’s writing take control of the film throughout.

-The characters are fleshed out adequate enough to make their presence felt, but not enough to distract from the ongoing dramatic tension that mounts every second with each character trying to put some sense into Jobs who viciously disregards them.
-But Jobs only care to consider opinion of Apple marketing head Joanna Hoffman (Kate Winslet) to certain degree, affirming that he is not anti-social completely.
-The only redeeming factor for Jobs is his interaction with illegitimate daughter which renders emotional arc.
+The characters are fleshed out adequately enough to make their presence felt but not enough to distract from the ongoing dramatic tension that mounts every second.
+Each character tries to put some sense into Jobs, who viciously disregards them.
+But Jobs only cares to consider the opinion of Apple marketing head Joanna Hoffman (Kate Winslet) to a certain degree, affirming that he is not anti-social completely.
+The only redeeming factor for Jobs is his interaction with his illegitimate daughter, which renders an emotional arc.

-The actors bring Sorkin’s highly stylized and biting words to vivid life, and it resonates on a human level.
-Though Fassbender might look miscast in terms of physicality of Steve Jobs, but he combines incandescent aggression with cold calculation, egotistical bully, and control freak Orchestra maestro who knows exactly how to tune his instrument players – be it threatening or manipulating.
+The actors bring Sorkin’s highly stylized and biting words to vivid life, which resonates on a human level.
+Though Fassbender might look miscast in terms of the physicality of Steve Jobs, he combines incandescent aggression with cold calculation, egotistical bully, and control freak Orchestra maestro who knows exactly how to tune his instrument players – be it threatening or manipulating.
 Michael Fassbender becomes Steve Jobs.
-By the time credit rolls, it will be difficult to shrug off the dented image of anyone else playing Jobs character with such panache.
+By the time credit rolls, it will be difficult to shrug off the dented image of anyone else playing Jobs’ character with such panache.